MPL Philippines Season 8

 The MPL-Philippines Season 8 was the eight iteration of the Mobile Legends: Bang Bang Professional League (MPL) of the Philippines.
 The season ran from August 27, 2021, and ended on the conclusion of the Grand Finals on October 24, 2021.
 Season 8 was the fourth online tournament in MPL Philippines primarily due to the COVID-19 pandemic.

 The season was known for its shift to the franchise-based setup system and that numerous franchises would be added on by the league.
-The season concluded with Blacklist International winning the season's championship defeating ONIC Philippines in the best-of-7 grand final series, 4 games to 1, to win back-to-back MPL championships and becoming the second team to do this in league history.
+The season concluded with Blacklist International winning the season's championship defeating ONIC Philippines in the best-of-seven grand final series, 4–1, to win back-to-back MPL championships and becoming the second team to do this in league history.
 The first to do it was the Sunsparks, winning both titles for Seasons 4 and 5.

 Background

 This season would be the fourth tournament held almost online, except for the Grand Finals which was held offline with no live audience at the World Trade Center, Pasay City.
 The season saw a dramatic decrease in viewership, obtaining 26.5 million hours watched compared to Season 7's 33 million.
 This was primarily due to the lost and abandoning of other languages' streams such as the English and Indonesian streams.
 Furthermore, its peak viewers would rank 3rd all-time with 593,399 peak viewers compared to Season 7's 1.4 million peak viewers and Season 6's 765.9 thousand viewers.

 The season also served as the Philippine qualifiers for the Mobile Legends: Bang Bang World Championship or known as M3.